 - Encourage a holistic view of the world of business.

-- Empower students to think critically and strategically about individual and organizational behaviour.
+- Empower pupils to think critically and strategically about individual and organizational behaviour.

 - Promote the importance of exploring business issues from different cultural perspectives.

-- Enable students to appreciate the nature and significance of change in a local, regional and global context.
+- Enable pupils to appreciate the nature and significance of change in a local, regional and global context.

 - Promote awareness of the importance of environmental, social and ethical factors in the actions of individuals and organisations.